FinBoardBench: Benchmarking Dynamic Wealth Management and Strategic Financial Reasoning of LLMs via Board Game Simulations

 Key Conclusion

-- LLMs prioritize immediate acquisition of assets or repayment of debts rather than maintaining sufficient liquidity, making them vulnerable to financial crises caused by random events.
+- LLMs prioritize immediate acquisition of assets rather than maintaining sufficient liquidity, making them vulnerable to financial crises caused by random events.

 Examples